manahiyo831/RadioFieldAR_tinySA-ULTRA/README.md

 ![start](https://user-images.githubusercontent.com/83148498/218464237-f14fa3cc-c659-4a06-a4ca-34d0c209f5de.png)

-First, it is necessary to aim the camera slowly around the measurement object for the app recognize the surrounding environment.
+It is necessary to aim the camera slowly around the measurement object for the app recognize the surrounding environment.

 [important]
 ARCore requires visual information from the camera to build an environmental understanding.